inofix/lifebase-ble-mqtt/README.md

 `virtualenv venv`

+Note: as lifebase-ble-mqtt requires python version 3, depending on your operating system, you might have to specify that here.

+`virtualenv -p python3 venv`

 Now, whenever we want to work on a project, we only have to activate the corresponding environment

 `. venv/bin/activate`